 Métro: Solférino (line 12) or RER C station Musée d’Orsay

-On the ground floor of the Musée d’Orsay in the 7th arrondissement is a 3-meter tall bronze statue of liberty commissioned by Bartholdi himself in 1889, which he subsequently exhibited in Paris at the Universal Exhibition of 1900.
+On the ground floor of the Musée d’Orsay is a 3-meter tall (1/16 scale) bronze Statue of Liberty commissioned by Bartholdi himself in 1889, which he exhibited in Paris at the Universal Exhibition of 1900.

-At the time, there were no works by Bartholdi in the Luxembourg museum, so he sold the statue to the Luxembourg museum for the cost of the casting alone.
-In 1905, almost a year after Bartholdi’s death, his widow suggested they place the statue outside in the Luxembourg gardens where it stood for nearly 115 years from 1906 to 2011 before being transferred to the Musée d’Orsay.
+In 1905, almost a year after Bartholdi’s death, his widow suggested they place the Statue in the Luxembourg gardens where it stood for nearly 115 years from 1906 to 2011 before being transferred to the Musée d’Orsay.
 Source, Musée d’Orsay website.

 6- Paris: Place Michel Debré